Hatteras Weather Station visitors center

 Early Tourism

-It might be hard to imagine that the Outer Banks was ever anything but a vacation destination.
+It might be hard to imagine that the Outer Banks was ever anything but a Summer vacation destination.
 Frequently appearing on a number of national Best Family Beaches lists, and a regular on renowned Dr. Beach's annual list of Best American Beaches, the Outer Banks is clearly considered one of the most attractive places to vacation in the country.
 Early Tourism